-Kora stared fixedly at it for a long moment.
-[Stand back.] she commanded [You do not possess my durability.]
+Kora stared fixedly at it.
+Then: [Stand back.
+You do not possess my durability.]

 Peter and Eun were happy to comply

-Kora touched the panel, a soft boo-BOOP sounded from its surface, and a six-inch figure formed above it.
-At first it was staticky and broken—like Princess Leia’s hologram when she’d asked for help from Ben Kenobi—but after a few seconds, it formed into a cartoonish creature with a cute pot-belly, a spindly pair of arms, and an oversized head.
-Its mouth was charmingly wide, filled with fangs, and its eyes were tiny, mischievous dots.
+Kora touched the panel, and a soft boo-BOOP sounded from its surface.
+A six-inch figure formed above it.
+At first it was staticky and broken—like Princess Leia’s hologram when she’d asked for help from Ben Kenobi—but after a few seconds, it resolved into a cartoonish creature with a cute pot-belly, a spindly pair of arms, and an oversized head.
+Its mouth was charmingly wide and filled with fangs, while its eyes were tiny, mischievous dots.
 It looked like the anthropomorphic rabbit-creature Max from Peter’s favorite comic book, Sam and Max, but it didn’t have ears.
-Instead, it had a neat little mohawk comprised of short bristly hairs; from a distance, it could have easily been mistaken for a solid black three-dimensional stripe.
+Instead, it had a neat little mohawk comprised of short bristly hairs.
+From a distance, it could have been mistaken for a solid black stripe.

 [What should we do?] he asked.
 [More mushrooms?]

 Bitefighter knelt down and traced a square with his right index finger, leaving four silver lines hanging in the air.
 Color flooded the center of the square, turning it into a white, fuzzy slat.
 He began writing on it with the same finger.
-When he was finished, he held it above his head so the three of them could see.
+When he was finished, he held the slat up so the three of them could see.

 NOT YET, the makeshift whiteboard read.
 STILL ASSIMILATING.